 Bison will reproduce plentifully if left unchecked and will graze in the same location for months if not hunted and forced to move.
 The bison began to overwhelm the landscape and ate everything in sight.
 Within a few generations the bison were critically overpopulated in many areas and many were starving.

 In their weakened state they became extremely susceptible to diseases.
-Some were introduced from cattle, but most were diseases local to their areas.
+Cattle introduced some disease, but most were diseases local to their areas.
 It’s impossible to tell just how many bison were killed from disease vs humans, but there were many factors contributing to their decline.

-Luckily they were identified as an endangered species and allowed to repopulate.
-By the 1990’s, bison not privately owned numbered around 25,000, a significant increase from the only 325 remaining in 1884.
+Luckily, the federal government identified as an endangered species and allowed the species to repopulate.
+By the 1990’s, bison not privately owned numbered around 25,000, a significant increase from as low as 325 remaining in 1884.